This post may contain affiliate links. Please see our disclosure policy.

 • Dairy free and gluten free – Perfect for those with additional dietary restrictions.

-• Brain healthy – Cinnamon supplementation has shown to reduce severity and frequency of migraine headaches.
+• Packed with cinnamon – Cinnamon supplementation has shown to reduce severity and frequency of migraine headaches.
 It’s also anti-inflammatory!

 Ingredients